Psychedelic Drug Laws Remain Strict in Kentucky For 2023

-Not many people are fully aware of the difference between legalization and decriminalization of a substance.
+Few people are fully aware of the difference between the legalization and decriminalization of a substance.
 Legalizing a drug authorizes it for sale to the general public and recreational or medicinal use.

 On the other hand, decriminalizing a substance only means that the penalties attached to that drug are canceled or significantly reduced.
 While this doesn’t legalize the sale, it would help reduce the violence associated with drug trafficking and greatly help addicts.